 Prerequisites: Successful completion of music placement examination.

 Description: An exploration into the expressive, formal and aesthetic qualities of music.
-A survey of the development of musical style through the study of representative works from each historical period.
+A survey of the development of musical Description: This is the first course in the style through the study of representative works from each historical period.

-SUNY GEN ED-GART, GHUM, GWEH;

-NCC GEN ED-HUM, WESH Offered: Fall, Spring Credit Hours: 3
+SUNY GEN ED-GART, GHUM, GWEH: NCC GEN ED-HUM, WESH